Last updated on March 31st, 2022

-Poorly done, or in the wrong place, however, and it can be a high-maintenance problem you can’t avoid.
-It can lose that fresh look within months, with cracks, bubbles, and mould appearing and making that cost-saving look like a poor investment.
+Poorly done, however, and it can be a high-maintenance problem you can’t avoid.
+It can lose that fresh look within months and appear with cracks, bubbles, and mould.
+That is why you should always hire a professional.

 |Preparations (half a day)||£125|